 6. Emergency Placements

-In the case of a placement made in an emergency, the approval of the Nominated Officer/Director of Children's Services is still required and s/he must be satisfied that the child's wishes and feelings have been ascertained and given due consideration and that the placement is the most appropriate placement available consistent with the Care Plan.
+In the case of a placement made in an emergency, the approval of the Nominated Officer/Service Director is still required and s/he must be satisfied that the child's wishes and feelings have been ascertained and given due consideration and that the placement is the most appropriate placement available consistent with the Care Plan.
 Within 5 working days the IRO must be informed; relatives be consulted (where appropriate) and the area authority notified.